Dr. Nicole Volmering

 Research Expertise

-My research interests span more than one discipline (as below), but key themes in my research are the history of thought and ideas, the study of writing, and didactic approaches (historical and modern).
+My research interests span more than one discipline (as below), but key themes in my research are manuscript studies, the transmission of texts and ideas, the study of writing, and didactic approaches (historical and modern).
 1. Research concerning the manuscript culture, language, religious history and literature of medieval Ireland, with a particular focus on manuscript studies (palaeography and codicology), and on the transmission of texts and religious ideas.
-Ongoing work in this area concerns: the study of early Irish script, writing techniques, and the materiality of manuscripts (as part of my SFI-IRC project); the history and manuscript transmission of martyrologies the transmission of eschatological ideas genre development and literary adaptation My work draws on Old Irish and Latin material, but also occasionally touches on Old English and medieval Dutch literature.
-2. Research interests in the broader field of Higher education and philosophy of education, specifically: the historical philosophy of education education in 20th century Ireland humanistic approaches and transformative learning
+Ongoing work in this area concerns: the study of early Irish script, writing techniques, and the materiality of manuscripts (as part of my SFI-IRC project); the history and manuscript transmission of martyrologies the transmission of eschatological ideas genre development and literary adaptation the ongoing relevance of medievalism in the present My work draws on Old Irish and Latin material, but also occasionally touches on Old English and medieval Dutch literature.
+2. Research interests in the broader field of Higher education and philosophy of education, specifically: education in 20th century Ireland humanistic approaches and transformative learning

 • Title